 - That global citizenship is about ensuring justice for the marginalised and vulnerable on the planet, particularly the poor and children and understanding of what drug use does to those key demographics.

-- Continues to focus on resiliency from a personal and community perspective.
+- Continues to focus on resiliency from a community perspective.

 - Heads UP’ for students getting ready to step into the ‘unregulated’ world (outside school).